 People to Know

-Roger B. Blumberg is a Visiting Lecturer in the Computer Science Department and is teaching the Seminar.
+Roger B. Blumberg is a Lecturer in the Computer Science Department and is teaching the Seminar.
 A former New York City public high school teacher, he was an Associate in Science at Columbia College for many years, teaching the general education science course "Theory and Practice of Science".
 His college teaching experience also includes courses and seminars in the history and philosophy of science at Empire State Labor College and Eugene Lang College at the New School for Social Research in New York, as well as a "core curriculum" Humanities course at Columbia.
 In 1996 and 1997, he was Senior Hypermedia Researcher at Brown's Scholarly Technology Group, working with the U.S. Department of Education's Regional Technology consortium, NetTech, which provides technical assistance to K-12 educators throughout the Northeastern U.S. As the author of MendelWeb, he has been involved in the development of Web resources for K-12 science and mathematics education since 1994.
-Finally, since coming to Brown, he has been a Visiting Scholar at the Institute for Brain and Neural Systems, and is currently a Senior Fellow at the Sheridan Center for Teaching and Learning at Brown as well.
-He continues to teach secondary school mathematics in Columbia's Summer Program for High School Students each July.
+Finally, since coming to Brown, he has been a Visiting Scholar at the Institute for Brain and Neural Systems, and was a Senior Fellow at the Sheridan Center for Teaching and Learning at Brown (1999-2000).
+In addition to his current work at Brown, he teaches at the Rhode Island School of Design, in the History, Philosophy and Social Sciences Department.
+Finally, he continues to teach secondary school mathematics in Columbia's Summer Program for High School Students each July.

 One TA will be

 assigned to each project group.
 Throughout the development of your final

 project, weekly meetings with your TA will provide guidance and feedback on

 Roger x37619, firstname.lastname@example.org